 The definition of ‘harm’ in the term Significant Harm as “the ill treatment or impairment of health and development” was extended so that it is made explicit that harm may include "impairment suffered from seeing or hearing the ill treatment of another".
 (This amendment to the Children Act 1989 was made in section 120 of the Adoption and Children Act 2002, which came into effect on 30 January 2005.)

 Where there is domestic abuse, the implications for the children in the household must be considered.
 Children who are experiencing domestic abuse may benefit from a range of support and services - often supporting the non-abusing parent is the most effective way of promoting the child’s welfare - and some may need safeguarding from harm; research evidence indicates a strong link between domestic abuse and all types of significant harm.

 Any agency assessment should consider the possibility of domestic abuse and ensure organisational responses to safeguard both the child or children and the non-abusing parent.

-The definition of ‘domestic violence and abuse' was updated in March 2013 to include the reality that many young people are experiencing domestic abuse and violence in relationships at a young age.
+The definition of ‘domestic violence and abuse' was updated in the Domestic Abuse Act 2021 to include the reality that many young people are experiencing domestic abuse and violence in relationships at a young age.
 They may therefore be Children in need of Early Help services through a Family Action Plan or in need of protection as they are likely to suffer significant harm.